 In other calendar applications, copy the link and then follow the appropriate procedure.

-Welcome to brownbag seminars hosted by the Views program at the Department of Peace and Conflict Research.
+Welcome to brownbag seminars hosted by the ViEWS program at the Department of Peace and Conflict Research.
 The seminars will be held at 12.00-13.00 at the Department.
-The presentations are classical 'brownbags' with a 10-20 minute presentation and subsequent discussion.
+The presentations will be classical 'brownbags' with a 10-minute presentation and subsequent discussion.
 The seminars are open for everyone to attend.

 On 5 June, Atsushi Tago, Professor of Political Science, Waseda University, will hold a lecture on “The power of denouncement in invisible crises”.
 The Speaker Series lectures are open to the public.
 Most welcome!